anoumenon/data_structures_and_algorithms-py/README.md

 <a id="binary_tree"></a>
 ### 4. binary_tree <br>

-In computer science, a binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.<br>
+A binary tree is a tree data structure in which each node has at most two children, which are referred to as the left child and the right child.<br>

 [code](https://github.com/jasonb315/data_structures_and_algorithms/tree/master/data_structures/binary_tree)<br>